Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 FormWithInlineFormsets class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There is extra step of deriving ``ProjectFormWithInlineFormsets`` from  ``forms.FormWithInlineFormsets`` class because
-that class serves as intermediate layer between form and inline formsets and Django views.
+that class serves as intermediate layer between form with inline formsets and Django views.
 Besides class-based views
 (``InlineCreateView``, ``InlineDetailView``, ``FormWithInlineFormsetsMixin``) it can be used in traditional functional
 views as well::